theforeman/foreman/containers/README.md

 or
 [source, bash]
 ....
-docker build . -t mytag
+docker build .. -t mytag Dockerfile
 ....
 if you have any plugins configured in your `bundler.d/Gemfile.local.rb` it will pick them up and include them in your generated container, you would then might need to change the line pointing to the container image to point to the image you just created.